grunzer/Devices-docs/surface/service-guides/surface-laptop-7-component-disassembly-and-reassembly.md

     successful authentication is completed.

     > [!IMPORTANT]
     > Battery authentication requires a stable internet connection and the latest version of the [Surface Management Extension](https://apps.microsoft.com/detail/9NCT159F4QVG?hl=en-US&gl=US).
-If the battery validation tool fails or is not detected properly, install the Surface Management Extension, reboot the device, and try again with a new internet connection.
+If the battery validation tool fails or isn't detected properly, install the Surface Management Extension, reboot the device, and try again with a new internet connection.
 If failures continue, reach out to Microsoft Support.

 6.  **Run the Surface Diagnostic Toolkit (SDT) –** Run all diagnostics to ensure the device is functioning as expected before moving